 If you often can’t decide what to wear in the mornings, then you’re certainly not alone.
 Even with a wardrobe bursting with clothes, it’s easy to find yourself wearing the same three tops time and again.
-Or to spend too much time standing in your underwear, feeling frustrated that you can’t find an outfit that looks right.
+Or to spend ages standing in your underwear, feeling frustrated that you can’t find an outfit that looks right.

 We’re also living in an era of fast fashion, where it’s easy for a random assortment of clothes to build up in wardrobes where they get lost, forgotten about, or quickly go out of season.

-If this sounds all too familiar and you’d be interested in learning how to dress well in fewer clothes, then keep reading to find out more about the popular trend of the capsule wardrobe, and how it could work for you…
+If this sounds all too familiar and you’d be interested in learning how to dress well in fewer clothes, keep reading to find out how a capsule wardrobe could work for you…

 What is a capsule wardrobe?